goschtl/zope/zc.copy/trunk/src/zc/copy/README.txt

 The clone function (and thus the copy function that wraps clone) uses pickle to copy the object and all its subobjects recursively.
-As each object and subobject is pickled, the function tries to adapt it to zc.copyversion.interfaces.ICopyHook.
+As each object and subobject is pickled, the function tries to adapt it to zc.copy.interfaces.ICopyHook.
 If a copy hook is found, the recursive copy is halted.
 The hook is called with two values: the main, top-level object that is being copied; and a callable that supports registering functions to be called after the copy is made.
-The copy hook should return the exact object or subobject that should be used at this point in the copy, or raise zc.copyversion.interfaces.ResumeCopy to resume copying the object or subobject recursively after all.
+The copy hook should return the exact object or subobject that should be used at this point in the copy, or raise zc.copy.interfaces.ResumeCopy to resume copying the object or subobject recursively after all.

 We'll examine the callable a bit later: first let's examine a simple use.
 A simple hook is to support the use case of resetting the state of